 - Most people are fully verified using our self-service workflow in a matter of minutes, but if they can’t complete the self-service workflow, other options will be made available to verify their identity.

-- All of our high-assurance verification is supported by our Trusted Referee service where you can verify your identity over video call with an ID.me trained specialist using legal documents.
+- All of our high-assurance verification is supported by our Video Verification service where you can verify your identity over video call with an ID.me trained specialist using legal documents.
 This ensures anyone looking to verify their identity is able to do so.

-- If you don’t have internet access, you can complete the Trusted Referee verification process using a borrowed smartphone or any computer with a webcam at a public library.
+- If you don’t have internet access, you can complete the Video Verification process using a borrowed smartphone or any computer with a webcam at a public library.

 - ID.me is a completely free service for our members.
-We do not charge anyone for verifying their identity with us.
+We do not charge members for verifying their identity with us.